N-acetyl-gamma-glutamyl-phosphate reductase

-The 3 substrates of this enzyme are N-acetyl-L-glutamate 5-semialdehyde, NADP^{+}, and phosphate, whereas its 3 products are N-acetyl-L-glutamyl 5-phosphate, NADPH, and H^{+}.
+The three substrates of this enzyme are N-acetyl-L-γ-glutamyl phosphate, reduced nicotinamide adenine dinucleotide phosphate (NADPH), and a proton.
+Its products are 2-acetamido-5-oxopentanoic acid, oxidised NADP^{+}, and inorganic phosphate (P_{i}).

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is N-acetyl-L-glutamate-5-semialdehyde:NADP+ 5-oxidoreductase (phosphorylating).
 Other names in common use include reductase, acetyl-gamma-glutamyl phosphate, N-acetylglutamate 5-semialdehyde dehydrogenase, N-acetylglutamic gamma-semialdehyde dehydrogenase, N-acetyl-L-glutamate gamma-semialdehyde:NADP+ oxidoreductase, and (phosphorylating).
 This enzyme participates in urea cycle and metabolism of amino groups.